 USERRA reemployment rights apply if the cumulative length of service that causes a person’s absences from a position does not exceed five years.
 Most types of service will be counted in the computation of the five-year period.

 Exceptions – Eight categories of service are exempt from the five-year limitation.
+These include:

 There are four circumstances when a person’s service disqualifies him or her from asserting USERRA rights.